In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 - A large number of fake job postings are rampant, wasting time and energy;

-- Job Descriptions (JDs) are overly broad and comprehensive, making it difficult to assess fit;
+- Job Descriptions (JDs) are broad and all-encompassing, making it difficult to assess match;

 - Job seekers need to pass HR first before they can speak with the actual hiring department;